Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 In the best-case scenario, a person who has this kind of intensity for the material world will have spiritual giftings on their side to help them be empathetic and more balanced.
 If a Devil card is surrounded by more calm cards this could be a good thing.
 Temperance could help dilute the Devil.

 Keep in mind: a Devil without mercy is a dangerous thing.

 Influence From Capricorn

 The Devil card isn't represented by Scorpio, as some people might have guessed.
 Capricorn lends itself to this card.
 It is the cardinal earth sign.
-It is the 10th zodiacal sign and represented by the goat.
+It is the 10th zodiacal sign and is represented by the goat.

 Capricorn is known as a survivalist and family provider.
 Capricorn wants to leave behind a distinct legacy.
 People born under this sign want to live for as long as possible.

-They're born at the the beginning of winter and work hard to survive through the season.
+They're born at the beginning of winter and work hard to survive through the season.
 They hoard possessions, they have every tool they need, and they want to create a supportive structure for their family.

 The Devil is like Capricorn in that it wants to survive.
 This card is about obtaining all the right resources, not necessarily sharing them.
 Capricorns make for a great spouse and parents.
 They dedicate themselves to those they love.
 They work hard to bring in money.
 They're diligent, cerebral, independent, but sometimes lonely.

 Capricorns are generally not seen as overly passionate or lustful.
 They tend to manage their feelings well.
 They're not easily persuaded by large outbursts.